YES AI — Terms of Service

 7. Confidentiality, Privacy & Data

 7.1 Confidentiality.
 Each party will safeguard the other's Confidential Information using at least reasonable measures and use it solely for the Agreement.
 Exceptions: information that is public, independently developed, or received lawfully from a third party.
 Compelled disclosure permitted with prior notice where lawful.
+For clarity, Reference Materials and our use of them in accordance with §15 are not Confidential Information and do not breach this clause.

 7.2 Privacy & DPA.
 When we process Personal Information on your behalf, we do so as your processor/service provider.
 The short-form DPA at Attachment B applies unless the parties sign a bespoke DPA.
 You are responsible for lawful collection and notices to individuals.